-Your recovery has been going good up to this point.
+Your recovery has been going well up to this point.
 You’ve got your tools, your routine, and your support systems in place.
 Everything is fantastic!
-Until it isn’t.

 Your landlord is giving you a hard time.
 Maybe your boss is a total asshole.
-More seriously, you just experienced a breakup.
+You just experienced a breakup.